 Chamber Festival is aimed at ambitious and aspirational musicians who are considering careers in music, and as such, admission is selective.
 The priority audition deadline is February 15th, but applicants are encouraged to register and audition as early as possible.
 Please submit your application and audition as soon as possible to secure your seat.

 - One 3 octave scale (2 octaves for basses)

 - One arpeggio (your choice of key)

-- One of more pieces demonstrating technical accomplishment (something fast) and interpretive ability (something slow and legato)
+- One or more pieces demonstrating technical accomplishment (something fast) and interpretive ability (something slow and legato)